akranga/kube-workshop/lab-00/README.md

 Now let's run our docker image
 ```
-$ docker run hello-world
+$ docker run --rm hello-world
 ```

 If you now run `docker ps` you will see nothing but if you run `docker ps -a` you will see an image that went to the state `Exited (0)`.
 Which means wihtout error

 You can delete old container by capturing it's id (looks like hash). and putting as argument to command `docker rm ID or NAME` of the container.

-When you run container you can giver it a name: `docker run --name=hello hello-world`.
+When you run container you can give it a name: `docker run --name=hello hello-world`.
 Now you can refer container (even exite by name).

 You can also run container in interactive mode.
 Let's do that.
 ```
 docker pull ubuntu
-docker run  --rm -i -t  --dns="8.8.8.8" ubuntu
+docker run  --rm -i -t ubuntu
 root@1871d8c98944:/$ apt-get update
 root@1871d8c98944:/$ apt-get install apache2
+root@1871d8c98944:/$ exit
 ```